oskarkk/DecronymLive/README.md

 # DecronymLive
-Userscript which shows meanings of acronyms on Reddit (/r/SpaceX)
+Userscript which shows meanings of acronyms on Reddit (currently [/r/SpaceX](https://reddit.com/r/spacex) and sister subs)

 Big thanks to [@Two9A](https://github.com/Two9A), his [Decronym bot](https://gist.github.com/Two9A/1d976f9b7441694162c8) was an inspiration and its [data](http://decronym.xyz/) is directly used by DecronymLive.